juniorgasparotto/SysCommand/documentation/en.md

 **Comments:**

-* It is important to note that all standard methods can still be called explicit, i.e. with your name being specific.
+* It is important to note that all standard methods can still be called explicit way, that is, with your name being specific.
 * The use of default method without arguments only works if there is no argument required, otherwise this method will never be called because there will be an error requiring the use of the argument. '

 # <a name="help" />Help